Greg Hawkes

-Gregory A. Hawkes (born October 22, 1952) is an American musician best known as the keyboardist and later bassist for the rock band The Cars.
+Gregory A. Hawkes (born October 22, 1952) is an American musician who is most notable as a founding member and the keyboardist of the American new wave band the Cars.

+Hawkes has played in various bands, including Martin Mull and his Fabulous Furniture and Richard and the Rabbits.
+He was the last band member to join the Cars.
+Hawkes is credited with helping popularize new wave and synth-pop in American popular music through his work with the Cars.
+In 2018, Hawkes was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

+Hawkes was also a member of the New Cars.
+He has done solo musical work and has worked as a session musician.

+Early life, education, and early career

-Hawkes, a native of Fulton, Maryland, United States, attended Atholton High School where he played in a band called Teeth.
+Hawkes was born on October 22, 1952.
+A native of Fulton, Maryland, he attended Atholton High School, where he played in a band called Teeth.
 He then attended Berklee College of Music for two years, majoring in composition and flute.
-He left to play in various bands, including Martin Mull and his Fabulous Furniture, where he played flute, saxophone, and clarinet.
+He left college to play in various bands, including Martin Mull and his Fabulous Furniture, in which he played flute, saxophone, and clarinet.
 He also played in a band called Richard and the Rabbits, which included future Cars bandmates Ric Ocasek and Benjamin Orr.
-He was the last member to join the Cars.
-Hawkes was also in the New Cars with original Cars member Elliot Easton, along with vocalist/guitarist Todd Rundgren, bassist Kasim Sulton, and drummer Prairie Prince.
-In 2018, Hawkes was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

 The Cars

-Hawkes's most notable involvement is with The Cars.
-Hawkes pushed the limits of available technology and sequencing helping to forge the sound of the 1980s.
-While The Cars were known commercially as a rock and new wave band, he had the biggest impact on the synth-pop and new wave sound of the Cars hits such as "Drive."
+Hawkes is most notable for his work as a keyboardist for the Cars.
+He was the last member to join the Cars and was a founding member of the band.
+Hawkes is credited with helping popularize new wave and synth-pop in American popular music as a member of the Cars.
 His signature sounds include the Prophet-5 "sync" sound heard on "Let's Go" and "Hello Again" as well as arpeggiated and syncopated synth lines such as on "Shake it Up" and "Heartbeat City."

-In 2010, Hawkes reunited with the surviving original members of The Cars to record their first album in 24 years, titled Move Like This, which was released on May 10, 2011.
+In 2010, Hawkes reunited with the surviving original members of the Cars to record their first album in 24 years, Move Like This, which was released on May 10, 2011.

+In 2018, Hawkes was inducted into the Rock and Roll Hall of Fame as a member of the Cars.